YOUR JEWISH WEDDING IN TUSCANY

 We offer two different locations for your Jewish wedding in Tuscany: the Great Synagoge of Florence and Synagoge of Siena.
 The Synagogue of Florence offers a largervenue, while the synagogue of Siena offers a smaller, more intimate space.

-Our Community is orthodox and we follow the Sephardic minhag, however we welcome people who follow other minhagim who would like to get married in our Synagogue.
+Both Synagoges are part of the same Orthodox Jewish Community and follow the Sephardic minhag, however we welcome people who follow other minhagim who would like to get married in one of our synagogues.

 CHUPPAH AND WEDDING CEREMONY:

 During the ceremony, men and women sit separately on the two sides of the Bimah.
 The Chuppah is usually set up in front of the Aron ha-kodesh.
 The ceremony typically lasts an hour and is performed according to Florentine tradition in Hebrew.
 Any changes to the ceremony must be agreed with the Rabbi.

 The Community provides the Chuppah, a silver Kiddush cup and the glass to be broken at the end of the ceremony.
 Appropriate dress-code is required.

 The Jewish marriage contract (ketubah), is done according to local Florentine customs, as established by antique Jewish traditions in Italy.
 The ketubah includes the names of the bride and groom, as well as their father’s names.
 Just before the bride and groom unite under the Chuppah, the ketubah is signed in the Yeshivà Margulies, a smaller Temple adjacent to the larger Temple.
 According to local tradition, the groom signs the Ketubah.